mui/toolpad/docs/data/toolpad/studio/getting-started/installation.md

 </codeblock>

-When you run this command, Toolpad will automatically initialize a new application in the **./my-toolpad-app** folder.
+When you run this command, Toolpad Studio will automatically initialize a new application in the **./my-toolpad-app** folder.

 :::info
-To integrate a Toolpad application in an existing server, you can follow the custom server [integration guide](/toolpad/studio/concepts/custom-server/).
+To integrate a Toolpad Studio application in an existing server, you can follow the custom server [integration guide](/toolpad/studio/concepts/custom-server/).
 :::